pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 - [m365 spfx doctor](https://pnp.github.io/cli-microsoft365/cmd/spfx/spfx-doctor)
 - [m365 spfx project doctor](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-doctor)

-### Outlook Command
+### Outlook commands

-Thanks to the latest update done to `outlook message list` command you may now query email from a given period of time.
+Thanks to the latest update done to the `outlook message list` command, you may now retrieve messages within a specific time frame.
 Check out the documentation to find out more:

 - [m365 outlook message list](https://pnp.github.io/cli-microsoft365/cmd/outlook/message/message-list)

-### Power Automate Command
+### Power Automate commands

 We have extended the `flow run list` command with an additional option that now allows you to retrieve details about the flow trigger.
 Review the command documentation for more details: